acburdine/simple-socket/README.md

 - have fun echoing stuff.
 Use ctrl-c to kill server or client.

-For more informatio, see the README.md file in the tests/echo directory.
+For more information, see the README.md file in the tests/echo directory.